 Even with more horsepower and torque, if your vehicle’s axles aren’t able to handle the weight of your trailer, you won’t be going anywhere.
 For this reason, we also recommend replacing your current axles with heavy-duty versions, making sure you change out the differential to the correct heavy-duty parts too.

-Another way to do this is to use RV parts in place of the traditional truck parts.
+Another way to do this is to use RV parts in place of traditional truck parts.
 These are made to carry heavy loads and can usually fit onto a truck body.
 That said, this is a job best left to professionals, for the sake of safety.

 Upgrade the Braking System